uspki/policies/certificate-policy.md

 ### 6.1.1 Key pair generation

 #### 6.1.1.1 CA Key Pair Generation
-In all cases, the CA SHALL:
+In all cases, the CA shall:

 1. prepare and follow a Key Generation Script,
 2. have a Qualified Auditor witness the CA Key Pair generation process or record a video of the entire CA Key Pair generation process, and
 3. have a Qualified Auditor issue a report opining that the CA followed its key ceremony during its Key and Certificate generation process and the controls used to ensure the integrity and confidentiality of the Key Pair.

-In all cases, the CA SHALL:
+In all cases, the CA shall:

 1. Generate the CA keys in a physically secured environment as described in the CA's Certification Practice Statement;
 2. Generate the CA keys using personnel in Trusted Roles under the principles of multiple person control and split knowledge;